runamu/monday/README.md

 </div>

 ## 🎉 News
-- **2025.05.09**: Released the [MONDAY dataset](https://huggingface.co/datasets/runamu/MONDAY) with data processing code and an example evaluation script.
-Pretrained checkpoints and training scripts will follow.
+- **2025.05.19**: Released the [MONDAY dataset](https://huggingface.co/datasets/runamu/MONDAY) with data processing code and an example evaluation script.
 - **2025.04.19**: The paper was accepted to the [3rd MMFM Workshop](https://sites.google.com/view/mmfm3rdworkshop) on "What is Next in Multimodal Foundation Models?"
 - **2025.02.26**: The paper was accepted to [CVPR 2025](https://cvpr.thecvf.com/Conferences/2025).